tpulatha/sdl_ios_guides/docs/Uploading Files and Graphics/index.md

 ## Uploading Files and Graphics
 Graphics allows for you to better customize what you would like to have your users see, and provide a better User Interface.

-To learn how to use these graphics once they are uploaded, please see [Displaying Information > Text Images and Buttons](Displaying Information/Text Images and Buttons).
+To learn how to use these graphics once they are uploaded, please see [Displaying Information > Text, Images, and Buttons](Displaying Information/Text, Images, and Buttons).

 When developing an application using SmartDeviceLink, two things must always be remembered when using graphics: